KarlaB3/site-spotter-api/README.md

 grant all schema privileges to db_dev user, include error handling notes you've used in the past

-instructions on how to search in Insomnia, including representing spaces between strings in a record as %20 e.g, Lend%20Lease
+instructions on how to search in Insomnia, including representing spaces between strings in a record as %20 e.g, Lend%20Lease append any search URI with /search?[attribute]= then enter search term - note it must be as entered exactly in the database for Insomnia to return expected data users you can use for authentication testing: admin user
+{
+	"email": "admin@sitespotter.com.au",
+	"password": "admin111"
+}

+standard user
+{
+	"email": "user1@sitespotter.com.au",
+	"password": "user1111"
+}

 ## How It Works
 Document all endpoints for your API.
 Endpoint documentation should include: